Click or tap on the questions below to reveal the answers

 Q. How many property management staff work in your office to manage rental units? +

 A. Several sources on the Internet have said that a residential property management company should have one employee for every 50-70 units they manage; I think 70 is too high and things probably won’t be completed as expected.
 As of right now, and in anticipation of our next growth spurt, we are a touch overstaffed.
 We currently have one full-time employee per 42 units that we manage, which will serve us well as the next busy season approaches.
 We are used to giving each property a high amount of personal attention.

-Q. If a tenant doesn’t pay rent (or otherwise breaches the lease), what do you do? +
+Q. If a resident doesn’t pay rent (or otherwise breaches the lease), what do you do? +

 A. For a late rent, and if a resident has not previously set up a payment agreement with our accountant, we will send out a ‘3-Day Notice for Compliance.’
 These demands are also used for other lease violations, along with a system of follow- up procedures to ensure compliance.
 If that isn’t effective, we will always try to come to a termination or sublease agreement.
 Finally, if that isn’t an option, we use eviction as a last resort, as it can be rather time and cost prohibitive.
 An eviction usually takes three to four weeks and costs a minimum of $600.
 Again, we always use this as a last resort.
 Fortunately, evictions rarely happen and as I mentioned earlier, 9 times out of 10, we can gently coax a resident out.

 Q. How often do you inspect the properties you manage? +